-This new Panerai Radiomir Tourbillon GMT Ceramica Lo Scienziato (PAM 348) hand-wound wristwatch is so far one of the most surprising introductions at this year’s SIHH 2010 event.
-You see, the Italian brand Officini Panerai has never produced a watch with a skeletonized dial and movement.
-Some people may even argue that they shouldn’t even have started.
+The hand-wound Radiomir Tourbillon GMT Ceramica Lo Scienziato (PAM 348) is so far one of the most surprising introductions at this year’s SIHH 2010 event.
+You see, Panerai has never produced a watch with a skeletonized dial and an open-worked movement.
+Some people may even argue that they shouldn’t have even started.

-Well, those were my two cents and since the watch with its outrageous price tag of $160,000 is clearly aimed at a completely different category of customers, let me get down to business.
+Those were my two cents and, since the PAM348 with its outrageous price tag of $160,000 is aimed at a completely different category of customers, let me get down to business.

-The watch is powered by the in-house Panerai P.2005/S caliber, which is a skeletonized version of the well-known P.2005 movement that sports an impressive number of features including a 30-second rotating tourbillon, a power reserve display and a second time zone indication.
+The Tourbillon GMT Ceramica Skeleton is powered by the in-house Panerai P.2005/S caliber, which is a skeletonized version of the well-known P.2005 movement that sports an impressive number of features including a 30-second rotating tourbillon, a power reserve display and a second time-zone indication.

 Its three mainspring barrels store enough energy to power the watch for as long as 6 days (144 hours!) without compromising its accuracy.

-As usual, the Italian company hesitates to specify the timekeeper’s thickness, but its outrageous width of 48 millimeters speaks for itself: the watch is huge and it demands a huge wrist in order for its owner not to look stupid.
+As usual, the Italian company hesitates to specify the timekeeper’s thickness, but its outrageous width of 48 millimeters speaks for itself: the case is huge and it demands a huge wrist for its owner not to look stupid.

-Yes, I understand that the movement is complex and making a huge case with such an elaborate shape is expensive, but still the MSRP of $160,000 (it, of course, depends on the part of the world you happen to live in) turns this time-measuring device into something that you probably wouldn’t wear in public without a bunch of bodyguards to, um, guard you that some persons may find a bit less comfortable than it may look in the movies.
+Yes, I understand that the movement is complex and making a huge case with such an elaborate shape is expensive, but still, the MSRP of $160,000 (it, of course, depends on the part of the world you happen to live in) turns this time-measuring device into something that you probably wouldn’t wear in public without a bunch of bodyguards to, um, guard you.
+Some particularly introverted persons may find the experience a bit less comfortable than it looks in the movies.

 Price range: $160,000 (MSRP)